andrewsomething/terraform-digitalocean-firewall-cloudflare/example/README.md

 This example will create the following resources:

 - 1 DigitalOcean Droplet
-- 1 Cloudflare A record named
+- 1 Cloudflare A record
 - 1 DigitalOcean Firewall

 It requires the following input variables: